CTCMS-UQ/dofulator/doc/usage.md

 t.run()
 ```
-Note, the atom list passed in to the `MDADofulator` class when it was constructed *MUST*
+Note, the atom list passed in to the `MDADofulator` class when it was
-contain all atoms which may possibly be selected by any of the selections.
+constructed *MUST* contain all atoms which may possibly be selected by any of
+the selections.

-Care should be taken when using selections which may sometimes be empty (e.g. very small spatial bins).
+Care should be taken when using selections which may sometimes be empty (e.g.
-Division by the zero DoF in those selections will result in `nan` or `inf` temperatures,
+very small spatial bins).
+Division by the zero DoF in those selections will
-the handling of which should be carefully considered.
+result in `nan` or `inf` temperatures, the handling of which should be
+carefully considered.

-For some constraint topologies, the total DoF of a given atom does not vary greatly
+For some constraint topologies, the total DoF of a given atom does not vary
-as the molecule moves, and hence it can be useful for performance reasons to pre-calculate
+greatly as the molecule moves, and hence it can be useful for performance
-DoF (e.g. from the equilibrium molecular geometry) and use a fixed value for `LocalTemperature`.
+reasons to pre-calculate DoF (e.g. from the equilibrium molecular geometry) and
-This approach works best when selections contain a relatively large number of the same molecule,
+use a fixed value for `LocalTemperature`.
+This approach works best when
+selections contain a relatively large number of the same molecule, and are not
-and are not biased towards a particular section of the molecule, so that any random fluctuations
+biased towards a particular section of the molecule, so that any random
-will tend to cancel on average.
-However, care should be taken with inhomogeneous systems where
+fluctuations will tend to cancel on average.
+However, care should be taken with
-molecules may have different average geometries in different regions.
+inhomogeneous systems where molecules may have different average geometries in
+different regions.

-To use a fixed DoF value instead of an `MDADofulator` object, simply pass in a Numpy array containing
+To use a fixed DoF value instead of an `MDADofulator` object, simply pass in a
-the DoF of each atom that might be included in the selections, indexed by `atom.ix`.
+Numpy array containing the DoF of each atom that might be included in the
-`d.result[0]` from the previous section would be suitable for this if the first frame contained molecules in their
+selections, indexed by `atom.ix`. `d.result[0]` from the previous section may
+be suitable for this if the first frame contained molecules in their
 equilibrium geometry.